gphippard/Rules_Archival_Description/_rad/6-1_Title-Statement-Responsibility-Area.md

 ---
 layout: single
 title: "6.1.
-TITLE AND STATEMENT OF RESPONSIBILITY AREA"
+ARCHITECTURAL AND TECHNICAL DRAWINGS, TITLE AND STATEMENT OF RESPONSIBILITY AREA"
 permalink: /6-1/
 toc: true
 toc_label: "On this page"